About multi-factor authentication

 Please contact the IST Service Desk for an alternative solution.

-You will be promoted to use Duo multi-factor authentication (MFA) whenever you have to log in to an MFA-protected service such as UM Zoom, UM Intranet, the virtual private network (VPN), your UM Microsoft 365 applications and others.
+You will be prompted to use Microsoft Entra multi-factor authentication (MFA) whenever you have to log in to an MFA-protected service such as UM Zoom, UM Intranet, the virtual private network (VPN), your UM Microsoft 365 applications and others.

 You will be prompted for a second factor to log in to the university's MFA-protected services on every device at least once.
-Duo MFA will prompt you when logging in to a protected service both on and off campus.
+Duo or Microsoft Entra will prompt you when logging in to a protected service both on and off campus.

 On your desktop